read-0nly/PSRepo/MDMTools/Readme.md

 ### Prep PS Intune

-Downloads AAD module with install module and the Intune Sample Scripts straight from github then extracts them to $Env.UserProfile\IntuneSamples.
+Downloads AAD module with install-module and the Intune Sample Scripts straight from github then extracts them to $Env.UserProfile\IntuneSamples.
 Easy snippet to add to scripts that depend on them to make it easier to use the script on other devices.

 ### PSVPP ##
 Lets you query VPP directly using the VPP token provided by Apple - handy for troubleshooting issues syncing VPP licenses.
 If the changes don't come out with this either, the issue is with Apple not providing updated information.
 If the changes are here but not in your MDM, the MDM isn't updating with the info Apple sends.